GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/kgdToughnessDominated/Example.rst

 Inspecting results
 ---------------------------------

-Fracture propagation during time is shown in the figure below.
+Fracture propagation during the fluid injection period is shown in the figure below.

 .. figure:: propagation.gif
    :align: center